The National Texas Longhorn Museum

 Herman Metz Hatrack

-The Herman Metz buffalo horn hatrack shown to the left is possibly the most splendid hatrack ever made.
+The Herman Metz buffalo horn hatrack is possibly the most splendid hatrack ever made.
 Metz shaped bows and human hands from horn.
 He added rosettes and pockets of horn, and 46 hand-carved horn acorns.

-To see this piece in more detail and to learn more about the Herman Metz collection.
+To see this piece in more detail and to learn more about the Herman Metz collection, click here.

 collection 051.jpg (1161383 bytes)